meteostat/weather-stations/README.md

 ## Contributing

 If you want to add a new weather station, update some information or correct an error, please either correct/update the affected file(s) & create a pull request or fill an issue & describe your concern.
 We will review each request and update the list accordingly.
-Once your changes are merged into the `master` branch they will be visible in all Meteostat products within a few days.
+Once your changes are merged into the `main` branch they will be visible in all Meteostat products within a few days.

 ## Data License